Basic Training

 .Psalms 2:12 | "Kiss the Son" possibly a reference to Jesus.

 .Colossians 1:15 | Says Jesus is "the image of the invisible God."
 Jesus is the image of God.
 Tomorrow, we'll get into this a little more in Col 2:9, which says that in Jesus dwells the fulness of the Godhead bodily.
-This may stretch some brains a bit I'm not sure, but it's speaking of Jesus Christ's deity...
+This may stretch some brains a bit, but it's speaking of Jesus Christ's deity...
 His Godliness.
 Jesus is the Word, the creator.
 But still, He is not the creator alone, being that He, the Father, and the Holy Spirit are One.
 But He is the Word of God.
 Flashback to Genesis 1:26 "Let us make man in our image, after our likeness..."
 In Genesis 1:3, God says "Let there be light" and there was light.
 When God spoke, the Word came out of His mouth and did the construction; this same Word that does not return to Him void (Isaiah 55:11); this same Word that became flesh and dwelt among us as Jesus.
 "Firstborn" may speak of when the Word came forth out of God's mouth, forever existing in Him already (my understanding).
 Other scriptures: Hebrews 11:27; 1 Timothy 3:16.

 .Colossians 1:16 | see description above for verse 15 about Him creating all things.
 Also Check out John 1:1-3,14-15.
 People have the idea in their head that they can deny Jesus but just believe in the Father.
-Some say "creator" so they can be ambiguous and not specifically mention Jesus name, not knowing that their "creator" is Jesus, and that by denying Him, they are denying their very creator.
+Some say "creator" so they can be ambiguous and not specifically mention Jesus' name, not knowing that their "creator" is Jesus, and that by denying Him, they are denying their very creator.
 Also check Acts 17:21 in reference to this and verse 15.
 For verse 16, also check out Ephesians 6:12.

-.Colossians 1:17 | This is speaking still of Jesus.
+.Colossians 1:17 | This is still speaking of Jesus.
 "And He is before all things, and by Him all things consist."
 Imagine He separates the light from darkness, and separates the waters, and separates each material and element in the fabric of all things that exist.
 To stretch your mind even further, imagine He separates (divides) the righteous from the unrighteous.
 Okay now stop imagining and realize that He is the reason why things are what they are.
-He sets their properties and keeps their properties so they may be what they are, separate from the next thing with it's own properties.
-For times sake, I won't get into this more right now, but will pray the Holy Spirit guides your understanding and furthers my understanding.
+He sets their properties and keeps their properties so they may be what they are, separate from the next thing with its own properties.
+For time's sake, I won't get into this more right now, but will pray the Holy Spirit guides your understanding and furthers my understanding.
 We know that this is speaking still of Jesus, because verse 18 starts "and He is the head of the body, which ties in with verse 24.

 .Colossians 1:19 | 2:9